GideonFlynn/FSND-Linux-Server-Configuration/README.md

 The ssh key for the only proper user is given at project submission.

-## This readme is a guide to deploying your own instance of the [ItemCatalog-FSND project](https://github.com/GideonFlynn/ItemCatalog-FSND) on DigitalOcean.
+### This readme is a guide to deploying your own instance of the [FSND 'Item Catalog' project](https://github.com/GideonFlynn/ItemCatalog-FSND) on DigitalOcean.

 First, I needed to be certain the app would run with PostgreSQL.